Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Probabilistic Soft Logic

 \subsubsection{Similarity}

 Many problems require explicitly reasoning about similarity, rather than simply whether entities are the same or different.
 For example, reasoning with similarity has been explored using kernel methods, such as kFoil \citep{landwehr:ml10} that bases similarity computation on the relational structure of the data.
-The continuous variables of HL-MRFs make modeling similarity straightforward, and PSL's support for function predicates make it even easier.
+The continuous variables of HL-MRFs make modeling similarity straightforward, and PSL's support for functionally defined predicates makes it even easier.
 For example, in an entity resolution task, the degree to which two entities are believed to be the same might depend on how similar their names are.
 A rule expressing this dependency is

 This rule uses the \texttt{Similar} predicate to measure similarity.
-Since it is a function predicate, it can be implemented as one of many different, possibly domain specialized, string similarity functions.
+Since it is a functionally defined predicate, it can be implemented as one of many different, possibly domain specialized, string similarity functions.
 Any similarity function that can output values in the range $[0,1]$ can be used.